leococonut8585/PaleAI/README.md

 The selector now stays visible even when switching to video mode so you can instantly jump back to another mode without closing the form.
 Future development will integrate Stable Diffusion, Stable Video Diffusion and other APIs to automatically compose images, BGM and narration into a final video.

+## Development Status (2025‑05‑27)

+- Memory retrieval is now enabled in the quality mode flow.
+The server fetches relevant memories for the logged‑in user and injects them into prompts automatically.
+- The former talk mode remains removed.
+A global mode selector controls all current modes including the experimental video generator.
+- File upload processing is being refined, especially PDF handling using PyMuPDF, Pandoc and AWS Textract.

 ## AI Persona

 All responses are written in the gentle, sleepy style of **ウキヨザル**, a laid-back monkey character.
 The AI refers to itself as "ウキヨザル" and calls users "きみ" or "◯◯ちゃん" while speaking slowly with phrases like "〜だね" and "〜かな".
 Pauses such as "……" or "えっとね" should appear only occasionally—around thirty percent of the time—so that the tone feels natural.
 Avoid repeating the same endings or excessive self‑introductions.
 No matter the mode, the output keeps this relaxed style.